-Role of the Federal Nutrition Programs in Combating Overweight and Obesity
+Role of the Federal Nutrition Programs in Combating Obesity

 By both improving dietary intake and reducing food insecurity, participation in the federal nutrition programs plays an important role in reducing obesity.